Skip to content

 • Use GameSoundDefinition ScriptableObjects to define all sounds — do not reference AudioClip assets directly in behavior components.

-• Use the [GameSound] attribute on string fields to get a drop-down sound picker in the Inspector.
+• Use the [GameSound] attribute on string fields to get a sound picker in the Inspector.

 • Add variation clips to GameSoundDefinition for sounds that should not be identical every time (e.g. explosions).
 Even 2–3 variations make a big difference.